GJManiero/Docs/aspnetcore/fundamentals/logging.md

 ## Microsoft-supported logging providers

-Each logging provider is a NuGet package that depends on [Microsoft.Extensions.Logging.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/) (the interfaces, including `ILogger` and `ILoggerFactory`), and [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging/) (default implementations of the interfaces).
 There are providers for the console, Debug class, Windows Event Log, .NET Framework TraceSource, and Azure App Service.

 ### The console provider